WeblateOrg/weblate/docs/admin/optionals.rst

 .. versionchanged:: 4.6

-      The rate limiting no longer applies to superusers.
+      The rate limiting no longer applies to signed in superusers.

 Several operations in Weblate are rate limited.
 At most :setting:`RATELIMIT_ATTEMPTS` attempts are allowed within :setting:`RATELIMIT_WINDOW` seconds.